-SF - self or family

-MR - Medicare

-MD - Medicaid

-OF - other Federal Government
+SF - self or family OF - other Federal Government

-SL - State/local government
+MR - Medicare SL - State/local government

-WC - Workers' Compensation
+MD - Medicaid WC - Workers' Compensation

-PV - private insurance

-VA - Veterans Administration/CHAMPVA

-TR - TRICARE

-OT - other insurance
+PV - private insurance OT - other insurance

-OR - other private
+VA - Veterans Administration/CHAMPVA OR - other private

-OU - other public
+TR - TRICARE OU - other public

 XP - sum of payments

-The fifth and sixth characters indicate the year (09).
+The fifth and sixth characters indicate the year (10).
 The seventh character, "X", indicates the variable is edited/imputed.

-For example, RXSF09X is the edited/imputed amount paid by self or family for the 2009 prescribed medicine expenditure.
+For example, RXSF10X is the edited/imputed amount paid by self or family for the 2010 prescribed medicine expenditure.